You can’t get hold of the person you need to speak to. So you call them again? Right? It’s obvious. Surely?

 I think that the more often you call someone, the less likely you are to get through to them.
 The receptionist will recognise your voice and the decision-maker will likely know that you’re trying to contact them.
 So if you’re not getting through, there’s probably a reason.

 It also comes across as desperate.
 It suggests that you don’t have many other people to talk to.

 Yes, of course, if you’re following up a quote or a proposal, you may want to call daily or even more frequently, but even then 3 times in a couple of days is probably the limit.
 You should change tack.
 Send them an email.
 Or talk to one of their colleagues if they were at the meeting too.
 Then park it.
 If you’ve emailed them, they’ll know you’re trying to contact them.
 So, leave it.
 I use 8 day call cycles when I find it hard to get hold of people.
-You can read more about that here 8 day call cycles
+You can read more about 8 day call cycles elsewhere on this blog.